apache/nuttx/tools/README.txt

        list file.
 The final, non-optional parameter, <testlist-file>, provides the path to that file.

-  The test list file is a sequence of build descriptons, one per line.
+  The test list file is a sequence of build descriptions, one per line.
 One build descriptions consists of two comma separated values.
 For example:

     stm32f429i-disco:nsh,CONFIG_ARMV7M_TOOLCHAIN_GNU_EABIL